COUN 500 - Orientation

 Hours: 0

-COUN 501 - Introduction to the Counseling Profession
+COUN 501 - Orientation to the Counseling Profession

 Hours: 3

-Recommended as initial course in a student's program to serve as an introduction to the counseling profession.
-Roles of counselors and related professionals in various settings are presented.
-Professional goals and objectives, trends, professional associations, ethical and legal issues, history, credentials, and preparation standards for counselors are explored.
+This course is recommended as the initial class in a student’s program and provides an introduction to the counseling profession.
+Content includes the roles of counselors and related professionals in various settings, professional goals and objectives, emerging trends, professional associations, ethical codes and decision-making models, ethical/legal considerations, the historical development of counseling, and current credentialing and preparation standards for counselors.
 A grade of B or better is required in COUN 501 to meet program requirements for the MS-Counseling programs.
 Corequisites: COUN 510.

 COUN 505 - Introduction to College Student Affairs